FIND YOUR TRIP HERE

 Step 3.
 Get visa stamped upon arrival at Vietnam airport

-Upon arrival at any of Vietnam international airports, (in Hanoi, Ho Chi Minh City, Nha Trang, Da Nang, and Hai Phong), show your visa approval letter, completed entry, and exit form, original passport, photos and pay for stamping fee to get visa stamped on your passport by Immigration Officer.
+Upon arrival at any of Vietnam international airports, (in Hanoi, Ho Chi Minh City, Nha Trang, Da Nang, and Hai Phong), show the followings:

 transportation